biffyw/openshift_web2py/README.md

 NOTICE:
 ========
-This repository is a fork of https://github.com/prelegalwonder/openshift_web2py.
+This repository is a fork of https://github.com/glaucojunior22/openshift_web2py, which in turn is a fork of https://github.com/prelegalwonder/openshift_web2py.

-I only make this fork with intent of keep the web2py version up-to-date.
-This fork is tested on python-2.7 cartridge.
+This fork updates web2py to 2.14 and is tested on python-2.7 cartridge.

 Web2Py on OpenShift
 ===================